An Easier, more comfortable

 |Low Virus Burden 20 μl (1ml Elution) Average Ct||29.15 (± 0.24)||30.39 (± 1.03)|

-The study also evaluated the sample yield or average sample recovery for the Rhinoswab compared to the standard of care nasal swab (Copan ESwab™).
+The study also evaluated the sample yield or average sample recovery for the Rhinoswab compared to a traditional nasal swab (Copan ESwab™).

 |High Virus Burden 20 μl (1ml Elution)||16.34 μl (82%)||14.50 μl (73%)|